 Directors' share dealings in the company must be authorised first by written permission from the Chairman or, in the Chairman's absence, the audit & risk committee chairman, prior to any dealing taking place.
-The Chairman's dealings require the written permission of the audit & risk committee chairman.
-Directors' dealings are then reported to the company secretary, who along with the company's sponsor ensures that such dealings are disclosed on SENS within 24 hours.
-When share options are exercised, directors and prescribed officers are obligated to supply the company secretary with the details of their broker at the time of the proposed trade to follow the same process.
+The Chairman's dealings require the written permission of the audit & risk committee chairman, Directors' dealings are then reported to the company secretary, who along with the company's sponsor ensures that such dealings are disclosed on SFNS within 24 hours.